Mimicry in vertebrates: Evolution

 Mimicry, in vertebrates or otherwise, is widely hypothesized to follow patterns of directional selection.
 However, it is argued that, while positive evolution might stabilize mimic forms, other evolutionary factors like random mutation create mimetic forms simply by coincidence.
 Vertebrate evolution systems often operate under unique selective pressures, resulting in the different quantitative and qualitative characteristics we observe between mimicry in vertebrates and other animals.

 The primary difference between mimicry in vertebrates and in insects is a decreased diversity and frequency.
 The 50,000 extant vertebrates are dwarfed by the over 1 million known invertebrates.
-This might create a negative feedback loop for vertebrates whereby fewer examples of mimicry arise due to a rarity of species to mimic, and may help to explain the relative scarcity of precise mimicry in vertebrates.
 Vertebrates seem to have multiple barriers to precise mimicry that invertebrates do not.
 Due to the drastic difference in average body size between the two phyla, vertebrates tend to mimic other living things, while invertebrates are much better able to mimic inanimate objects.
 Large size makes any imprecision much more noticeable to the naked eye, slowing or preventing the evolution of mimicry.
 However, when a potential prey is highly noxious, as in snakes, predators that avoid even poor mimics gain a strong selective advantage; whereas insects, rarely able to deliver enough toxin to threaten vertebrate predators, would need precise mimicry to avoid detection.

 The assumption of scarcity in vertebrate mimetic resemblances is largely limited due to human perception.
 Humans are hyper-perceptive to visual mimicry systems, and find these the most abundant.
 However, olfactory, biochemical, and even electroreceptive forms of mimicry are likely to be much more common than currently accounted for.